oneapi-src/oneTBB/rfcs/experimental/README.md

 include wording for those changes or a link to any PRs that opened against the specification.

 Proposals should not remain in the experimental directory forever.
-The It should move either to the supported folder when they become fully supported or the archived folder if they are not fully accepted.
+It should move either to the
+supported folder when they become fully supported or the archived folder if they are not fully accepted.
 It should be highly unusual for